Testimonials

 The luxurious accommodation was amidst varying settings and it was breathtaking to watch Nyala antelope grazing from our balcony.

-Hennie took us out on many walks in the bush, protecting us with his rifle, but more importantly, his 25 years of ranger experience and passion.
+Michael took us out on many walks in the bush, protecting us with his rifle, but more importantly, his years of ranger experience and passion.

 He took us down the river past the bathing Hippos, hungry crocs and screaming Baboons, pointing out the different tracks of each animal, including Lion tracks, and that was only the start of each walk.
 Each day was a real adventure; we closed in on herds of Elephants, Buffalos and passed the curious Giraffes.